hanzeG/zkp-benchmark/readme.md

 ![demo](figures/demo.jpg)

-Considering the continuous integrability of this work, front-end development is also part of future tasks.
+Considering the continuous integrability of this work, front-end development is also part of future tasks (The framework of the demo above was forked from [`zk bench`](https://github.com/polybase/zk-benchmarks).
 The goal is to provide developers with an intuitive interface that visually presents comprehensive metrics for evaluating circuit use cases.
 This will enable a more accessible and transparent assessment of performance across different implementations.